 - 1. If this policy isn't configured here, the value from the .ini file is used. - 2.
-If this policy is configured neither here nor in the .ini file, it is disabled.
+If this policy is not configured either here or in the .ini file, it is disabled.

 Enable profile streaming for folders

 Lets you enable the profile streaming feature for folders in user profiles.